geocompx/geocompx.org/content/post/2020/installing-r-spatial-packages-linux.md

 By ‘key packages’ I mean the following, which are the basis of much of [Geocomputation with R](https://geocompr.robinlovelace.net/).
-These three packages provide huge power and flexibility, enabling you to do perhaps 80% of day-to-day geographic data processing and visualisation
+These three packages provide huge power and flexibility, enabling you to do perhaps 80% of day-to-day geographic data processing and visualization
 tasks:

   - [**sf**](https://github.com/r-spatial/sf#installing) for reading,